Cramlington Train Wreckers Walk in 2025

 The book will be sold on the day for £5.

-Attendees are also encouraged to watch the excellent BBC film Yesterday's Witness: The Cramlington Train Wreckers.
+Attendees are encouraged to watch the excellent BBC film Yesterday's Witness: The Cramlington Train Wreckers.
 First aired in 1970, the 30-minute film shows tremendous historical interviews with the surviving four Cramlington Train Wreckers.